Al-Ghaith0/MIC-Amplifier-2/README.md

 # MIC-Amplifier-2
-Prototype test for an amplifier i designed
-I used Altium for design and HSpice for simulation two amplification stages and bufferings (LN pnp CC stage + differential cascode + buffer + CE + buffering) all with active loads and mirrors closed loop amplifier
+Prototype test for an amplifier i designed for educational purposes I used Altium for design and HSpice for simulation two amplification stages and bufferings (LN pnp CC stage + differential cascode + buffer + CE + buffering) all with active loads and mirrors closed loop amplifier